comp-journalism/commentIQ/CommentAPIcode/README.md

 ### 2. Get the database and table structure

-The structures for all database tables is present in a self contained SQL file - TableStructures.sql in the 'apidata' folder.
-The table structures need to be ready in order to run step 4.
+The structures for all database tables is present in a self contained SQL file, TableStructures.sql, in the 'apidata' folder.
+You need to import these table structures into your database in order to run step 4.

 The TableStructures.sql can be imported in your database and executed to create all the table skeletons.
 Follow the <a href="http://www.cyberciti.biz/faq/import-mysql-dumpfile-sql-datafile-into-my-database/" target="_blank">instructions</a> to import a MySQL Database.

 ### 3. Edit the config files

 There are two config files that need to be changed in order to run steps 4 and 5.